 As in an hypnotism session, led by a dominant voice, a group of characters links together different ways of relating to belief, as a common problem.
 The alternating viewpoints promote a myriad of arguments about faith, superstition and knowledge.
 Although, this distinction doesn't promote a clear distance among all.

-October 2012 / February 2013, Tem calma o teu país está a desaparecer, ZDB Gallery, Lisbon, PT.
+Tem calma o teu país está a desaparecer, ZDB Gallery, Lisbon, Portugal

 "The talker and the spirit" is a dialogue between three men that assume, one at a time, the roles of the talker and the spirit.
 The talker is also the one who invokes the spirit.
 The spirit is a guest but also an intruder.
 In this particular encounter, the dialogue is centered in the attempt to distinguish belief from conviction and dependence from affections.